craigcitro/site/content/books.md

 #### *White Fragility*, by Robin DiAngelo.
 5/5

+This one's been on my list for a while, but (unsurprisingly) made its way to the top of the list due to current events.
+Like several of the other books in this group, I suspect what you get out of this has a lot to do with your attitude going in.

+There was a lot that was new for me here, which is maybe a statement about how easy I have it: I can ignore racism, and it doesn't directly affect me.
+The most significant takeaway for me was reframing the discussion around *systemic* racism rather than a single person's actions or attitudes; I don't think this is new here, but it was new to me.

+I think the two topics were particularly well-done here, both centered around making conversation around racism more constructive.
+(This makes perfect sense, given her background.)
+First, she spent quite a bit of time unpacking why framing racism as a *binary* attribute makes discussion impossible.
+Second, she pointed out all the ways that focusing on reactions from white people when discussing racism can completely derail the conversation.

 #### *All the Pieces Fit*, (Hilo 6) by Judd Winick.
 5/5

 I'm always nervous about the end of a series, but *Hilo* totally delivers.
 I